 Course Communications and Learning Management System (LMS)

-Windows (98, XP, Vista or higher), Mac, or Linux operating systems; must be Adobe Reader, Java and Shockwave enabled (freeware available online).
+Windows, Mac, or Linux operating systems; must be Adobe Reader, Java and Flash enabled (freeware available online).

 Approach to Teaching and Learning

 Guided discovery and problem solving are the primary modes of investigation.
 The course strives to answer the question, “What is digital literature?”
 The instructor will facilitate the course by directing you to resources where you can find the language to analyze and describe various forms of digital literature.

 - To develop a theoretical understanding of digital literature

 - To develop your ability to communicate and collaborate effectively in online environments